Mandaeism: Samaritan Baptist sects

 According to Magris, Samaritan Baptist sects were an offshoot of John the Baptist.
 One offshoot was in turn headed by Dositheus, Simon Magus, and Menander.
 It was in this milieu that the idea emerged that the world was created by ignorant angels.
 Their baptismal ritual removed the consequences of sin, and led to a regeneration by which natural death, which was caused by these angels, was overcome.
 The Samaritan leaders were viewed as "the embodiment of God's power, spirit, or wisdom, and as the redeemer and revealer of 'true knowledge.

 The Simonians were centered on Simon Magus, the magician baptised by Philip and rebuked by Peter in Acts 8, who became in early Christianity the archetypal false teacher.
 The ascription by Justin Martyr, Irenaeus, and others of a connection between schools in their time and the individual in Acts 8 may be as legendary as the stories attached to him in various apocryphal books.
 Justin Martyr identifies Menander of Antioch as Simon Magus' pupil.
 According to Hippolytus, Simonianism is an earlier form of Valentinianism.

 Sethians

 Kurt Rudolph has observed many parallels between Mandaean texts and Sethian Gnostic texts from the Nag Hammadi library.
 Birger A. Pearson also compares the "Five Seals" of Sethianism, which he believes is a reference to quintuple ritual immersion in water, to Mandaean masbuta.
 According to Buckley (2010), "Sethian Gnostic literature ... is related, perhaps as a younger sibling, to Mandaean baptism ideology."

 Valentinians

 A Mandaean baptismal formula was adopted by Valentinian Gnostics in Rome and Alexandria in the second century CE.

+Yezidis

+A Yezidologist, Artur Rodziewicz, in his analysis of Yezidi cosmogony, demonstrated its affinities with Mandaean accounts of the creation of the world, particularly in the version known from the Mandaean Book of John.
+These parallels include conceptions relating to the central Yezidi deity referred to as the Peacock Angel (Tawûsî Melek).